toreonify's notes

 Step 1 - checking package repository

 Nothing came up.
-But I found a bugreport where it says that "plugin was available in p6 version of distributive and it doesn't work correctly on p8".
+But I found a bugreport where it says that "plugin was available in p6 version and it doesn't work correctly on p8".
 I am using the latest (at the moment of writing) p10.
 It definitely won't work with newer Evolution.

 There was a link to an old plugin source code, but it didn't work.